-- 4.2.1 There are two paper targets approved for use in IPSC Handgun matches (see Appendix B). - 4.2.2 Paper targets must have scoring lines and 0.5 cm (Mini Targets 0.3 cm) non-scoring borders clearly marked on the front of the target.
-However, scoring lines and non-scoring borders should not be visible beyond a distance of 10 meters.
-The scoring zones reward power in IPSC matches. - 4.2.2.1 The front of paper no-shoots must include a sufficiently distinguishable non-scoring border.
-In the absence of perforations or other suitable markings, the Range Master must ensure that all affected no-shoots have a replacement 0.5 cm (Mini Targets 0.3 cm) non-scoring border drawn or fitted thereon. - 4.2.3 When the scoring area of a paper target is to be partially hidden, Course Designers must simulate hard cover in one of the following ways: - 4.2.3.1 By actually hiding a portion of the target (see Rule 4.1.4.1); or - 4.2.3.2 By physically cutting targets from edge to edge to remove the portion deemed to be hidden by hard cover.
-Such targets must be fitted with a replacement 0.5 cm (Mini Targets 0.3 cm) non-scoring border, which must extend the full width of the edge of the cut scoring area (see Rule 4.2.2); or - 4.2.3.3 By painting or taping, with a sharply defined boundary, the portion of the target deemed to be hidden by hard cover with a single and visibly contrasting color. - 4.2.3.4 When paper targets are partially hidden, physically cut, painted and/or taped, at least a portion of all scoring zones must remain visible. - 4.2.4 Hard cover (and overlapping no-shoots) must not completely hide the A zone on a partially hidden paper target.
+- 4.2.1 There are four paper targets approved for use in IPSC Mini Rifle matches (see Appendix B). - 4.2.2 Paper targets must have scoring lines and 0.5 cm (Mini and Micro Targets 0.3 cm) non-scoring borders clearly marked on the front of the target.
+However, scoring lines and non-scoring borders should not be visible beyond a distance of 10 meters. - 4.2.2.1 The front of paper no-shoots must include a sufficiently distinguishable non-scoring border.
+In the absence of perforations or other suitable markings, the Range Master must ensure that all affected no-shoots have a replacement 0.5 cm (Mini and Micro Targets 0.3 cm) non-scoring border drawn or fitted thereon. - 4.2.3 When the scoring area of a paper target is to be partially hidden, Course Designers must simulate hard cover in one of the following ways: - 4.2.3.1 By actually hiding a portion of the target (see Rule 4.1.4.1); or - 4.2.3.2 By physically cutting targets from edge to edge to remove the portion deemed to be hidden by hard cover.
+Such targets must be fitted with a replacement 0.5 cm (Mini and Micro Targets 0.3 cm) non-scoring border, which must extend the full width of the edge of the cut scoring area (see Rule 4.2.2); or - 4.2.3.3 By painting or taping with a sharply defined boundary the portion of the target deemed to be hidden by hard cover with a single and visibly contrasting color. - 4.2.3.4 When paper targets are partially hidden, physically cut, painted and/or taped, at least a portion of all scoring zones must remain visible. - 4.2.4 Hard cover (and overlapping no-shoots) must not completely hide the A zone on a partially hidden paper target.

-4.3 IPSC Approved Handgun Targets - Metal
+4.3 IPSC Approved Rifle Targets - Metal

 - 4.3.1 General Rules - 4.3.1.1 Metal targets and no-shoots which can accidentally turn edge-on or sideways when hit are expressly prohibited.
-Using them may result in withdrawal of IPSC sanction. - 4.3.1.2 Metal targets and no-shoots which a Range Officer deems have fallen or overturned due to being hit on the apparatus supporting them, or for any other accidental reason (e.g. wind action, a ricochet, being hit solely by a shotgun wad etc.), will be treated as range equipment failure (see Rule 4.6.1). - 4.3.1.3 Metal targets and no-shoots do not have a non-scoring border. - 4.3.1.4 Scoring metal targets must be shot and fall or overturn to score. - 4.3.2 IPSC Poppers - 4.3.2.1 IPSC Poppers and IPSC Mini Poppers are both approved metal targets designed to recognize power, and must be calibrated as specified in Appendix C1. - 4.3.3 IPSC Plates - 4.3.3.1 Metal plates of various sizes may be used (see Appendix C3). - 4.3.3.2 Metal plates do not recognize power and are not subject to calibration or calibration challenges. - 4.3.3.3 Metal plates must not be used exclusively in a course of fire.
-At least one authorized scoring paper target or scoring popper (in addition to any paper or metal no-shoots), must be included in each course of fire.
+Using them may result in withdrawal of IPSC sanction. - 4.3.1.2 Metal targets and no-shoots which a Range Officer deems have fallen or overturned due to being hit on the apparatus supporting them, or for any other accidental reason (e.g. wind action, a ricochet, etc.), will be treated as range equipment failure (see Rule 4.7.1). - 4.3.1.3 Metal targets and no-shoots do not have a non-scoring border. - 4.3.1.4 Metal targets and no-shoots must be shot and fall, overturn or self-indicate to score. - 4.3.2 IPSC Poppers - 4.3.2.1 IPSC Poppers and IPSC Mini Poppers are both approved metal targets designed to recognize power, and must be calibrated as specified in Appendix C1. - 4.3.3 IPSC Plates - 4.3.3.1 Metal plates of various sizes may be used (see Appendix C3).
+Metal targets in the general size and shape of authorized paper targets may also be used. - 4.3.3.2 Metal plates do not recognize power and are not subject to calibration or calibration challenges.
+If a metal plate has been adequately and directly hit (i.e. with a full bullet diameter) but it fails to fall or overturn, a Range Officer may declare range equipment failure and order the competitor to reshoot the course of fire, after the faulty plate has been rectified.